-I feel great exhilaration in naturalizing recipes from different countries.It invigorates me, especially when I use what’s locally available here in India.This tortilla soup is one such recipe that I have adapted to make it easy to cook in an Indian kitchen.
+I feel great exhilaration in naturalizing recipes from different countries.It invigorates me, especially when I use what’s locally available here in India.This Vegetarian Mexican Tortilla Soup is one such recipe that I have adapted to make it easy to cook in an Indian kitchen.

 Indian food resembles the Mexican cuisine pretty closely in its use of tomatoes,cilantro,onions,cumin,cilantro.The base onion tomato sauces from these cuisines have a lot of overlapping ingredients and resemble each other in both appearance and taste.
 In fact Indian flat breads are made with Wheat and a very similar flatbread is made with cornmeal in Mexico and very famously called the Tortillas.Both the cuisines are very bold on flavours and heat.
 Definitely not a food for the faint hearted.

 These similarities are not merely incidental but stem from the fact that there was extensive trade between both the continents in 17-18 centuries because of the Portuguese and Spanish merchants.In fact the beloved chillies of India are not really Indian at all…They are all actually a gift which the Portuguese bought to our country from Mexico through Goa..And those Kidney Beans which grace every North Indian Party are also not of Indian origin.These beans have also been bought all the way from Mexico.

 As you go through the recipe below you find a lot of steps that are almost identical to how we make our base sauces and soups.When I first presented this to my husband he looked at me dubiously and asked me why I was giving me Rajma?Cause I never do.He doesn’t love and appreciate a good Rajma Masala as it should be appreciated, so I almost never offer him any when I make it.